alexmama/hubiquitus-reference/Reference.md

 ![actor model](https://github.com/hubiquitus/hubiquitus-reference/raw/master/images/ActorModel.png)

+#### NodeJS as a container for actors

+Hubiquitus is basically an implementation of the actor model for the great [NodeJS](http://nodejs.org) evented programming platform.

+NodeJS is a natural choice as a container for actors since it provides features that comply with many aspects of the actor model:

+* **Asynchronous evented I/O**: NodeJS allows binding *functions* to specific I/O events - such as "bytes has been written to this socket" - without blocking the execution thread until it occurs.
+This provides a simple and elegant way to implement the mechanism of the actor's inbox.
+* **Single threaded execution**: each NodeJS process run programs using a single execution thread, we are sure to never have to deal with concurrency issues.
+* **Child processes**: NodeJS natively supports creating forked process that communicates with their parent process using sockets, so that creating child actors as child processes becomes trivial.
+* **First-class functions**: since it relies on the JavaScript programming language, NodeJS allows passing functions as parameters so that passing a behavior as a function to an actor is also trivial.

+NodeJS provides some interesting building blocks to implement actors, but lots of things remain to be designed.

-### Name and address
+#### Actor's name and address

-**Since actors communicate using messages, Hubiquitus needs to know their `name`  and the `address` of their `inbox` so that it can properly deliver these messages to their recipients**.
+Since actors communicate using messages, we need to know their *name*  and their *address* so we can can properly deliver these messages to their expected recipients.

+**Each *name* or *address* MUST be unique inside a group of actors that need to collaborate.**

-Hubiquitus use the web semantics for name and the addresses of an actor:
+Hubiquitus adopts the following IETF standards for formating the *name* and *address* of an actor:

-* each `name` take the comply with the [**Uniform Resource Name**](http://tools.ietf.org/html/rfc2141) IETF standard.
-For example, the following string is a valid actor name: **urn:hubiquitus.org:johndoe**
+* each *name* SHOULD comply with the [**Uniform Resource Name**](http://tools.ietf.org/html/rfc2141) IETF standard.
+For example, the following string is a valid actor name: `urn:hubiquitus.org:johndoe`.
-* each `address` comply with the [**Uniform Resource Location**](http://tools.ietf.org/html/rfc3986) IETF standard.
-For example, the following string is a valid actor's inbox address: **http://hubiquitus.org/johndoe**
+* each *address* MUST comply with the [**Uniform Resource Location**](http://tools.ietf.org/html/rfc3986) IETF standard.
+For example, the following string is a valid actor's *inbox* address: `http://hubiquitus.org/johndoe`

-> please notice that precedent versions of Hubiquitus (until v0.5 included) used the JabberID semantics for the names of the actors
+> Please notice that precedent versions of Hubiquitus (until v0.5 included) used the JabberID semantics for the names of the actors.
+At the time of writing, Hubiquitus do not controls the precise format of the name.

+#### Introducing *trackers*

+While sending a message to an actor, the sender do not necessary needs to know the *address* of its *inbox*.
+The only thing it needs to know is its *name*.

+The Hubiquitus framework provides a special kind of actor that is called a ***tracker*** that acts as a **directory of actors**:

+* When an actor is starting, it **registers itself to a *tracker***, providing its name and addresses.
+* When an actor sends a message, it needs to **query the *tracker* for an address that match the name of the recipient**

+Like any other actor, a tracker can register to another tracker so that an address can be resolved accross multiple trackers.
+This mechanism allows federating multiple groups of actors together.

+### Topology of Hubiquitus apps

-### The 'russian dolls'
+#### From actors to apps - the 'russian dolls'

 The structure of Hubiquitus apps take the form of a "russian doll" with four nested levels: